aakkuzu/419-dataset/README.md

 ## The structure of your code/folders

 Our project can be executed by running the code in `FinalModel.ipynb`.
 Please skip the cell that calculates the similarity matrix, which is used to train our model, because calculating the similarity matrix takes a long time.
-We saved the matrix to `Similarity_Matrix`.
+We saved the matrix to `Similarity_Matrix_total`.

 ### Notebooks
 * `Clips&Annotation.ipynb`: textual descriptions of the videos in `clipped_videos/`.